 - Hormonal Imbalances: Endocrine disorders including diabetes, thyroid conditions, polycystic ovary syndrome (PCOS) as well as anomalies in androgen or estrogen levels can cause hair loss.
 Pregnancy and menopause can also contribute to hair loss due to hormonal changes.
 While hair actually tends to get thicker during pregnancy, hair loss in women can occur in the postpartum period (Telogen Effluvium).
 This usually recovers after 6-12 months.

 - Prescription Medication: Several medications, including some for blood pressure, heart conditions, birth control, and depression have been shown to be hair loss causes.
 Cancer treatments like radiation therapy and chemotherapy can cause hair loss as well.

 - Hair Disorders and Hair Styling: Some hair disorders and diseases such as Alopecia Areata and Trichotillomania can cause hair loss in otherwise healthy people.
 Additionally, some hairstyles and hair products can contribute to hair loss.

 UNSURE ABOUT THE CAUSE OF YOUR HAIR LOSS?

 Get more information on the factors that could be contributing to your hair loss and thinning.

 In some cases, but not all, hair loss can be prevented or paused.
 Improving overall (physical and mental) health and maintaining a healthy scalp is a good place to start.
 If there is knowledge of hair loss in the family or early signs of hair loss are present, it is worthwhile to seek help.
-A hair-loss expert can analyze the condition of your hair under a microscope and formulate an appropriate treatment plan to prevent further hair loss.
+A Hair Loss Expert can analyze the condition of your hair under a microscope and formulate an appropriate hair loss treatment plan.
 Hair loss prevention may include at-home hair therapy monitored by a professional.